 - In Video Manager, select the down arrow next to the 'Edit' button of the video you would like to caption.

-- Select 'Captions' from this down arrow menu.
+- Select 'Subtitles and CC' from this down arrow menu.

 - On the right-hand side of your YouTube video, select the button under 'Active tracks'.
 This will be defaulted to 'English' however once you select this button, you can change the language under 'Language'.